Achievable logoAchievable logo

 1. Find critical points

-The inside of this function was purposely chosen to be the same as the rational function in example 2 on the previous page.
-The derivative, with the chain rule, is
+The inside of this function was purposely chosen to match the rational function from example 2 on the previous page.
+Using the chain rule, the derivative is

 f′(x)=x2+1x1⋅(−(x2+1)2(x+1)(x−1))